 By: Kalin Goble, MS, and Jason Jowers, MS, MFT

-With news updating by the hour, we are all experiencing uncertainty over the global COVID 19 outbreak.
+With news updating by the hour, we are all experiencing uncertainty over the global COVID-19 outbreak.
 For many, every part of daily life is shifting.
 This includes changes to family routines, parental schedules, and children staying home from school.
-Considering this, fears, stress, and discomfort that often comes with big change are likely to grow within the household.
+Considering this, fears, stress, and discomfort that often come with big change are likely to grow within the household.

-OneOp Family Development wanted to share resources that can help families and children cope during difficult times.
-The resources below are not exhaustive, but they do provide helpful, updated and concise information.
+OneOp wanted to share resources that can help families and children cope during difficult times.
+The resources below are not exhaustive, but they do provide helpful, updated, and concise information.

 - Sesame Workshop has unveiled an array of new content, including the Caring for Each Other Initiative, to support families during the coronavirus pandemic.
 This initiative includes Sesame Street Muppets sharing messages of love and kindness, playful learning activities, and opportunities for virtual playdates that will be launching soon.
 Find out more about the Caring for Each Other Initiative from Sesame Workshop’s press release.

 - Sesame Workshop is working on an initiative within Sesame Street in Communities.
 In response to health emergencies, this initiative focuses on emotional support, comfort strategies, with prevention techniques and tips.
 It will include learning at-home kits, where online resources are repackaged into at-home activities.
 Look for these on the Sesame Street in Communities page.

 - At-home activities for kids from Sesame Street in Communities include:

 - My Healthy Week

 A printable weekly schedule to encourage healthy habits and routines.

 Teaches the right way to stop the spread of germs by frequent and correct handwashing.